-- RNA.
+divalent ions, in particular Mg2+.
+If the RNA itself is modified, several strategies can be applied with regard to choice and positioning of the photolabile functional group.
+One approach is to modify the nucleobases in order to sterically and chemically prevent the formation of mutually exclusive base pairs within the different conformations whose interconversion shall be studied (Höbartner et al., 2004).
+The second approach is to place the photo cage at a functional group within the backbone of the RNA.
 This can be for example the 2'-OH group that is important in the establishment of stabilising interactions as well as being the mediator of RNA-catalysed reactions (Manoharan et al., 2009).
-For the minimal hammerhead ribozyme, caging of the active 2'OH- group at the active site in combination with position selective C-labelling revealed a concerted motion of both nucleotides of the catalytic centre during the catalysed cleavage reaction (Fürtig et al., 2012, 2008). - 585 Application of the approach to cage the nucleobase led to the characterisation of refolding events in various bistable RNAs (Figure 12) (Wenter et al., 2006, 2005), to the formulation of generalized folding rules that correlate the number of base pairs to refolding rates (Fürtig et al., 2007c) and to the delineation of transition state conformations in RNA refolding reactions (Fürtig et al., 2020, 2010).
+For the minimal hammerhead ribozyme, caging of the active 2'OH- group at the active site in combination with position-selective C labelling revealed a concerted motion of both nucleotides of the catalytic centre during the catalysed cleavage reaction (Fürtig et al., 2012, 2008).

+Application of the approach to cage the nucleobase led to the characterisation of refolding events in various bistable RNAs (Fig. 12) (Wenter et al., 2006, 2005) and to the formulation of generalised folding rules that correlate the number of base pairs with refolding rates (Fürtig et al., 2007a) and with the delineation of transition state conformations in RNA-refolding reactions (Fürtig et al., 2020, 2010).
 When applied to RNAs for which refolding is intimately linked to biological function, the exact folding pathways during transcription involving the metastable states could be determined (Helmling et al., 2018).
-The introduction of photo-caged protecting groups normally requires the production of the RNA by chemical solid phase - synthesis (Brieke et al., 2012; Mayer and Heckel, 2006) rendering the simultaneous incorporation of isotope labelled nucleotides laborious and expensive (Quant et al., 1994).
-However, new chemo-enzymatic techniques that are able to combine chemically modified and in vitro transcribed, isotope labelled strands within a single RNA resolve these difficulties (Keyhani et al., 2018), and will enable light-triggered folding studies of more sizeable and complex RNAs in the future. - 595 Likewise, tremendous advances are also made in the chemistry of photo-protecting groups utilized to cage RNAs.
-Whereas early studies mainly focus on the 1-(2-nitrophenyl)ethyl that needs to be cleaved with UV light and has a limited steric demand (Ellis-Davies and Kaplan, 1988), new concepts using photo-caging groups with either more red-shifted absorption or higher destabilizing potency emerge (Ruble et al., 2015; Seyfried et al., 2018).
-Right from the beginning, the methodology of caging interacting ligands could be utilized in the study of more complex RNA systems at the size limit of liquid state
+The introduction of photocaged protecting groups normally requires the production of the RNA by chemical solid-phase synthesis (Brieke et al., 2012; Mayer and Heckel, 2006), rendering the simultaneous incorporation of isotope-labelled nucleotides laborious and expensive (Quant et al., 1994).
+However, new chemoenzymatic techniques that are able to combine chemically modified and in vitro transcribed, isotope-labelled strands within a single RNA resolve these difficulties (Keyhani et al., 2018) and will enable light-triggered folding studies of more sizeable and complex RNAs in the future.
+Likewise, tremendous advances have also been made in the chemistry of photo-protecting groups utilised to cage RNAs.
+Whereas early studies mainly focus on the 1-(2-nitrophenyl)ethyl that needs to be cleaved with UV light and has a limited steric demand (Ellis-Davies and Kaplan, 1988), new concepts using photo-caging groups with either more red-shifted absorption or higher destabilising potency have emerged (Ruble et al., 2015; Seyfried et al., 2018).
+Right from the beginning, the methodology of caging interacting ligands could be utilised in the study of more complex RNA systems at the size limit of liquid-state NMR.
+The first studies on the aptamer domain of the guanine-sensing riboswitch where the ligand hypoxanthine was caged revealed a two-state folding trajectory (Buck et al., 2007).
+This is an important molecular feature that enables fast discrimination of cognate over near-cognate ligands and enables the kinetic control of transcription termination within the two-domain full-length riboswitch (Steinert et al., 2017).
+In this application, resolving the folding dynam-